experimentarium/times/docs/part-2/03-parameters.md

 The TIMES pre-processor supports different inheritance and aggregation rules, which depend on the type of attribute.
-The main characteristics of the different inheritance and aggregation rules are summarised in .
+The main characteristics of the different inheritance and aggregation rules are summarised in Table 10.
 The specific rules applied to each individual parameter are listed in the detailed reference further below.

 The different aggregation rules are illustrated by examples in Figure 9.
 It should be noted that if input data are specified on two timeslice